 Fuel injection service:

-Fuel injection service and maintenance is as important as maintaining any other part of the vehicle.
+Fuel injector maintenance and the service of its related components is as important as maintaining any other part of the vehicle.
 A clean fuel injection systems will ensure engine reliability, longevity and proper performance.

 With emissions testing and the enforcement thereof becoming increasingly stricter it has become very important to ensure that the fuel injection system and therefore fuel injectors, are clean and operate as designed.
 Failing an emissions test on your vehicle can be very costly.
 Although we recommend to always use quality brand names when filling your tank with fuel, it is not always possible and therefore it is recommended that a quality injection system cleaner should be used.